Alfred Mahlau

-Alfred Mahlau (21 June 1894 – 22 January 1967) German painter, illustrator and teacher.
+Alfred Mahlau (21 June 1894 in Berlin – 22 January 1967), German painter, illustrator and teacher.

-Biography

-Alfred Mahlau was born in Berlin on 21 June 1894.
 He was best known for his graphical work and illustrations, and for the large stained glass window, Dance of Death, in the Lübeck Marienkirche (St. Mary's Church in Lübeck), which paid homage to a famous mural of the Dance of Death in the church that was destroyed in the bombing of Lübeck during World War II.
 His books include a number of works with paintings and drawings of Hamburg and the Hamburg port.
 The product design for Niederegger from the twenties is still in use.

-He died in Hamburg on 22 January 1967.

-Among his students were Horst Janssen and Vicco von Bülow.
+Among his students were Horst Janssen, Vicco von Bülow, and Chinese-German artist Dr Chow Chung-cheng.
 His work is collected by the Busch-Reisinger Museum, among others.